albert-kuc/ServoPressKit/README.md

-# ServoPressKit
+# ServoPressKit App

+## What is Servo Press Kit

+[Servo Press Kit](https://www.festo.com/cms/en-gb_gb/59135.htm) by Festo is a modular press-fitting kit with servo drive for electrical press-fitting and joining up to 17 kN.

+## App

-Web browser app to read [Festo Servo Press Kit](https://www.festo.com/cms/en-gb_gb/59135.htm) log data (csv file recorded with .log extension).
-The file consists number of features, with the most important the Force/Displacement plot to review a press scenarios.
+Web browser app to read the [Servo Press Kit](https://www.festo.com/cms/en-gb_gb/59135.htm) log data.

+Once an individual file is loaded, it plots the Force-Displacement graph from recorded points to analyse press scenarios.
 Also displays the log file summary with program name, timestamp, result, etc and the source file ‘last modification date’ which could indicate the original file was modified.

-A single log file is a csv style, all in one log.
+A single log file is a csv format.
 Contains all the information related to a press procedure such as the press sequence, pass/fail criteria as well as placeholders for unused parameters.
-App needs to locate and extract all the relevant data inside the dataset in order to proceed.
+App needs to locate and extract all the relevant data inside the file in order to proceed.

 <kbd>![](img/sample.gif)</kbd>